British Rail Class 319: Class 319/4

-All of the Class 319 units operated by West Midlands Trains are scheduled to be replaced by new Class 730 units.

 Future operations

 Rail Operations Group/Orion

 Orion High Speed Logistics is aiming to launch its first trial service conveying parcels and light freight in April 2021, with the Midlands to Mossend now likely to be the debut flow.
 Arlington Fleet Services at Eastleigh Works is modifying the interiors of the units to accommodate roller cages for parcels, with the aim of operating primarily under electric power but with the 769s using their diesel engines to act as tractor units for the 319s over non-electrified routes.
 Orion unveiled its first modified 319, No 319373, at Eastleigh in August 2020, and from 18 to 20 January 2021 showcased the unit to potential partners and customers at Maritime Transport's Birmingham Intermodal Freight Terminal at Birch Coppice.
 The first of ten Class 768s was scheduled to enter service in 2021.